yii-tools/forms/docs/field/label.md

 </div>
 ```

-To finish you can also disable the label by the `\Yii\Forms\Field::notLabel()` method.
+## Not Label

-For example, the following code for disabling the label.
+This following code shows how to disable the label.

 ```php
 <?php